 Finally, we have developed several mouse models which mimic the neuronal aspects of human Neuro-Cardio-Facio-Cutaneous Syndromes (NCFCS).
 We plan to use these mice to devise and test possible therapeutic strategies targeting the very diverse symptoms associated with NCFCS.

 In summary, our laboratory uses advanced genetically modified mouse models to dissect the signaling cascades directing axon growth, regeneration and neuronal functionality in vivo.

-Zhao Z, Huo F, Jeffry J, Hampton L, Demehri S, Kim S, Liu X, Barry DM, Wan L, Liu Z, Li H, Turkoz A, Ma K, Cornelius LA, Kopan R, Battey JF Jr, Zhong J*, Chen Z* (*co-corresponding authors) RAF Signaling Regulates Development of Chronic Itch in Sensory Neurons.
-J Clin Invest (in press).
+Zhao Z, Huo F, Jeffry J, Hampton L, Demehri S, Kim S, Liu X, Barry DM, Wan L, Liu Z, Li H, Turkoz A, Ma K, Cornelius LA, Kopan R, Battey JF Jr, Zhong J*, Chen Z* (*co-corresponding authors) (2013) Chronic itch development in sensory neurons requires BRAF signaling pathways.
+J Clin Invest 123:4769-4780.

 Li X, Newbern JM, Wu Y, Morgan-Smith M, Zhong J, Charron J, Snider WD (2012) MEK Is a Key Regulator of Gliogenesis in the Developing Brain.
 Neuron 75, 1035–1050.

 Newbern JM, Li X, Shoemaker SE, Zhou J, Zhong J, Wu Y, Bonder D, Hollenback S, Coppola G, Geschwind DH, Landreth GE, Snider WD (2011) Specific functions for ERK/MAPK signaling during PNS development.
 Neuron 69:91-105.